Dynamic generation of GHZ states with coupled charge qubits: Summary

 \section{Summary}

 In this work, we discuss the generation of genuine multipartite states belonging to the GHZ class, in the context of semiconductors quantum dots.
-We encode three qubits in three pairs of charged quantum dots, each pair defining a quantum molecule.
-In the Coulomb blockade regime, a single electron can be injected in each pair of quantum dots.
+We first encode three qubits in three pairs of charged quantum dots, each pair defining a quantum molecule.
+In the Coulomb blockade regime, a single electron can be injected into each pair of quantum dots.
 This excess electron jumps back and forth between the dots, thus encoding a qubit.
 Electrostatic interaction between the quantum molecules guarantees the coupling between qubits.

-We demonstrate that the unitary dynamics of this system can be manipulated to generate states of the GHZ class at short times, considering resonance of the electronic energies and equal values of tunneling rates.
+We demonstrate that the unitary dynamics of this system can be manipulated to generate states of the GHZ class at short times, considering the resonance of the electronic energies and equal values of tunneling rates.
 Depending on the setup of the initial state, it is possible to create a GHZ or a FLIP state, where the time of formation can be controlled by the value of tunneling coupling.
-Although this time decreases as the tunneling rate increases, the dynamic shows that high values of $\Delta$ are not convenient for the formation of the entangled state, once the dynamics starts to populate other electronic states.
-Our analytical work permits us to understand the origins of an effective two-level dynamics based on a third-order tunneling process, with the earlier time of formation of a GHZ-class being $\approx\frac{\pi\hbar J^2}{4\Delta^3}$.
+Although this time decreases as the tunneling rate increases, the dynamic shows that high values of $\Delta$ are not convenient for the formation of the entangled state, once the dynamic starts to populate other electronic states.
+Our analytical and numerical work considering three qubits permits us to understand the origins of an effective two-level dynamics based on a third-order tunneling process, with the earlier time of formation of a GHZ-class being $\approx\frac{\pi J^2}{4\Delta^3}$.
 We simulate the action of charge dephasing, experimentally pointed out as the main mechanism of decoherence in charged quantum molecules.
-Although the formation of GHZ states can be a challenge due to the dephasing mechanism, the time of formation of the quantum state depends directly on the tunneling parameter, providing a fine control (through gate voltages) that could overcome the time scale of dephasing, by setting a shorter time scale for dynamics.
+Our analysis of a situation considering $N$ qubits shows a promising scenario for the scalability of the dynamical generation of GHZ states, although increasing the number of qubits is a challenge, once the numerical calculation reveals that the time scale for the formation of the GHZ state also increases.